Preprod-Labs/DIY-SupervisedClassifiers/README.md

 ## Steps to Run

 1. Install the necessary packages: `pip install -r requirements.txt`
-2. Ingest, transform, and split the data by running either `ingest_transform_mongodb.py` or `ingest_transform_sqlite.py`.
-3. Run `load_mongodb.py` or `load_sqlite.py` to load the data into the respective CSV files.
-4. Run `model_training.py` to train the KNN model and perform hyperparameter tuning.
-5. Run `model_inference.py` to obtain classification reports for the test, validation, and supervalidation datasets.
-6. Use `manual_prediction.py` to predict claim status based on new data points.
-7. Run `app.py` to launch the Streamlit web application and use the GUI for the entire pipeline.
+2. Run `app.py` to launch the Streamlit web application and use the GUI for the entire pipeline.

-**Optional:** Adjust paths and configurations in the scripts as per your environment setup.